anaknezeviic/master-rad-esa/README.md

 ### 3.1 Suffix Array

-Two Suffix Array construction implementations are provided.
+Three Suffix Array construction implementations are provided.

 #### Baseline implementation

 The baseline implementation uses the prefix-doubling approach together with `std::sort`.

-Its purpose is mainly to provide a reference implementation for the experimental comparison.
+Its purpose is mainly to provide a reference implementation for experimental comparison.

 Approximate asymptotic complexity: